 Keep in mind that if you cancel your MCAT registration in time, it will not count as an attempt.
 A no-show, however, will go towards the maximum amount of times you can take the MCAT.
 Learn more about how many times you can take the MCAT.

-If you need to cancel the MCAT due to an emergency, you must contact the MCAT Resource Center by phone (202) 828-0690 or email email@example.com.
+If you need to cancel the MCAT due to an emergency, you may be wondering how to cancel the MCAT after the deadline.
+You must contact the MCAT Resource Center by phone (202) 828-0690 or email firstname.lastname@example.org.
 You will be required to send documents for proof of military deployment, funeral program or death certificate, or medical documentation of a prolonged hospital stay.

 Speaking of taking the MCAT, do you know your options of voiding your MCAT scores?
 Read on to decide whether or not you would ever want to pursue this option after your test.